 In this video tutorial, we’ll look at how to live stream with pre-recorded video as a part of your broadcast.
-We are going to cover using a video as a source in Wirecast, Xsplit and vMix.
+We are going to cover using a video as a source in Wirecast, Xsplit, and vMix.
 OBS will be covered in a future tutorial, that also covers the installing the plugin necessary.

-Pre-recorded Videos can be a great way to add a multimedia to your live video streaming broadcast.
+Pre-recorded Videos can be a great way to add multimedia to your live video streaming broadcast.
 Uses for videos in your broadcast are introduction videos, your own ad-reels, and highlight videos.

 To add a video as a source, go to the “+” icon and click on the “File” symbol (not the Camera symbol).
 Select “Add Video Shot” and select the video file you want to add.

-By Default, a video in Wirecast will play as soon as go live, and will remember your position if you switch to a different source.
+By Default, a video in Wirecast will play as soon as go live and will remember your position if you switch to a different source.
 The video will also continue playing until it finishes.

-To change these settings, right click the Video Shot and click “Edit Shot”.
+To change these settings, right-click the Video Shot and click “Edit Shot”.
 In the new window that opens, click “Configure Media Settings” on the far end (Speaker Icon).

 To add a video source in Xsplit, click “Add Source” or “Add” under Scenes, and select “Media File”.
 Then choose the video file you want to add.

 In Xsplit, you can easily drag and resize sources to your desired location and size.
-Right click on the video source under Scenes, or on the video in the preview area, to open video options.
+Right-click on the video source under Scenes, or on the video in the preview area, to open video options.

-This will allow you to play/pause the video, and to move forwards/backwards in the timeline.
+This will allow you to play/pause the video, and to move forward/backward in the timeline.
 You can also set a selection of the video to play, whether the video loops or freezes at the end of playback.

-By default, a video in Xsplit will play when the scene loads, and will remember your playback position.
+By default, a video in Xsplit will play when the scene loads and will remember your playback position.
 This can be changed in the video options.

 To add a video as a source in vMix, click “Add Input” in the bottom left corner and then “Video”.
 Select the video you want to use.